singhstack/Breast-Cancer-Detection/README.md

 We’ll use the IDC_regular dataset (the breast cancer histology image dataset).
 Histology is the study of micrsocopic study of tissues.

-My current Cancernt gives a validation score of 83%.
+My current Neural Network Model: Cancernet, gives a validation score of 83%.
 I am currently testing different models and will update the results soon.

 *This project is currently a work in progress.